Ynn/selfstar/exercises/follow-me.md

 }
 {/code}

 Change your implementation to manage listeners.
-The easiest way to do the that is to maintain a list of listeners and call the momentOfTheDayHasChanged method of each listener every time the moment of the day change.
+The easiest way to do the that is to maintain a list of listeners and call the momentOfTheDayHasChanged method of each listener every time the moment of the day changes.

 To simplify the concurrency management, you can add synchronize before each method (performance greedy but safe).
-If you are more confident, you can use a lock to prevent concurrent access of the list.
+If you are more confident, you can use a lock to prevent concurrent access to the list.

 <u> Question 4 - A moment-aware manager:</u> Change your manager implementation to implement the listener.